Paying for your education

 UNT provides a traditional college experience and the quality of a private university at an affordable cost.
 We’ve been named one of America’s 100 Best College Buys® for 19 consecutive years.

 Above the rest for thousands less

-UNT’s new Eagle Express Tuition Plan lets you lock in your academic costs for four years, earn your degree sooner and save up to $4,000 when you graduate in four years.
-No other Texas university offers a more innovative solution to rising college costs.
+UNT’s new Eagle Express Tuition Plan is the most popular alternative tuition program in the state, letting you lock in your total academic costs and save up to $4,000 when you graduate on time.

 By the numbers

 About 74 percent of UNT students receive financial aid and scholarships totaling more than $320 million annually.
 This includes more than $36 million in scholarships.
 To receive first consideration, submit the FAFSA (Free Application for Federal Student Aid) before UNT’s March 15 priority deadline for scholarship consideration.
 The admissions application deadline is March 1.

 Types of assistance:

 - Scholarships — funds awarded based on merit and/or need; no repayment required

 - Grants — funds awarded based on need; no repayment required